sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - llm-based-methods/1500 - draft-query-group.md

 ---

 Extracts individual facts in a document, such as the date of an invoice, the liability limit of an insurance policy, or the destination address of a shipping container delivery.

-When you configure the Multimodal Engine parameter, this method can extra data from non-text images, such as photographs, charts, or illustrations.
+- When you configure the Multimodal Engine parameter, this method can extra data from non-text images, such as photographs, charts, or illustrations.
 For an example, see [Example: Extract from images](doc:query-group#example-extract-from-images).
+- When you configure the Source Fields parameter, you can use an LLM prompt to transform the extracted facts.
+For example, TBD/TODO take from summarizer lanugage

+#### Prompt Tips

 Sensible recommends grouping queries together if they share [context](doc:query-group#notes).
 Queries share context when data exists in the same location or region of a document, for example, on the same page.